 First, make sure that your carb is getting enough gas to the carb – especially if you just had the tank or carb off.
 It’s easy to pinch or reroute a fuel line that causes problems.

 It’s also possible that you have an air leak in the intake system, feeding the engine too much air.
-Make sure all the carburetor clamps are properly tightened and there’s no cracks in the air boot or intake manifold.
+Make sure all the carburetor clamps are properly tightened and there are no cracks in the air boot or intake manifold.

 A quick spray of carb cleaner or something flammable around the carb will tell you if there’s an air leak – the engine RPM will change when you spray if there’s an air leak.

-These are the most common reasons why your dirt bike is backfiring:
+These are the most common reasons why your 2 stroke or 4 stroke dirt bike is backfiring:

 - Rich jetting